Hint user about the strength of their administration password

 The (Python) code lives at https://git-tails.immerda.ch/greeter/.

-#2 Updated by intrigeri almost 6 years ago
+#2 Updated by intrigeri about 6 years ago

 - Subject changed from Password quality monitor for Tails greeter Administrator Dialog to Hint user about the strength of their administration password